MukulKolpe/ETHGlobal-BKK/README.md

 # ETHGlobal Bangkok - CrossChainPort 🚀

-A decentralized cross-chain liquidity platform powered by Chainlink CCIP.
+A decentralized cross-chain liquidity platform powered by Chainlink CCIP and Polygon AggLayer.
 Say goodbye to burns, wraps, and intermediaries—swap assets seamlessly across chains with unmatched security and simplicity!

 ## Tech Stack 🧰